Jesukhamrui/TASTIVO/backend/README.md

 Use a Gmail app password, not your normal Gmail login password.

+Before you fill in the values below, enable 2-Step Verification on the Gmail account and create a Google app password for Mail.
+Google will not accept the normal account password here.

 Add your real Gmail sender account details in `backend/.env`:

 - `SMTP_HOST=smtp.gmail.com`